yeslogic/prince-docs/docs/graphics.md

 Prince allows also to use `prince-pdf-color-conversion` as a property, applied to individual elements.
 The value `auto` is the default and will enable color conversion for this element, if color conversion is enabled at the top level in the [`@prince-pdf`](css-refs.md#at-prince-pdf) at-rule or with the command-line argument, and the value `none` allows color conversion to be disabled for that element and its descendants.

+Note that all color conversion done by Prince currently uses relative colorimetric rendering intent with black point compensation.

 ### Rich black and true black

 In printing, "rich black" is a mixture of CMYK ink colors to produce a darker tone than using the black ink alone ("true black").